aws/amazon-vpc-cni-k8s/README.md

 Default: `false`

 VPC CNI can operate in either IPv4 or IPv6 mode.
 Setting `ENABLE_IPv6` to `true` (both under `aws-node` and `aws-vpc-cni-init` containers in the manifest) will configure it in IPv6 mode.
-IPv6 is only supported in Prefix Delegation mode, so `ENABLE_PREFIX_DELEGATION` needs to set to `true` if VPC CNI is configured to operate in IPv6 mode.
+IPv6 is only supported in Prefix Delegation mode, so `ENABLE_PREFIX_DELEGATION` needs to be set to `true` if VPC CNI is configured to operate in IPv6 mode.
 Prefix delegation is only supported on nitro instances.